Meet the Podcast Hosts

-Matt founded and owns Barbell Logic Online Coaching, a company built on bringing premium strength coaching from Starting Strength Coaches to those who don’t have a Starting Strength Coach in their area.
+Matt founded and owns Barbell Logic Online Coaching, a company built on bringing premium strength coaching from expert coaches to those who don’t have one in their area.
 Although he now coaches almost exclusively online, he still loves coaching single-session, in-person, out-of-town clients each week.

-Matt also co-hosts the popular strength podcast, Barbell Logic, with fellow SSC Scott Hambrick where they systematically and progressively walk through the journey of strength with their 100k+ listeners each month.
+Matt also co-hosts the popular strength podcast, Barbell Logic, with Scott Hambrick where they systematically and progressively walk through the journey of strength with their 150k+ listeners each month.

 BLOC Staff Coach | Podcast Host

 I think my story is typical.
 I never, ever participated in any sort of athletic activity as a young person.
 Not one quarter, down or inning.
 My driver’s license at age 16 read 6’2” and 143 pounds.
 I was an underweight male.
 I got married to Charity, another coach here, at 22 years old and worked hard to build a business and a life.

 By age 34 I was fat and detrained.
 One morning I got out of breath while tying my shoes and decided to change it.
 I hired a “trainer”, restricted my calories and proceeded to lose 53 pounds.
 It was hard, I was constantly hungry, my bench press never went up and I was skinny fat 179 pounds.